oxtopus/dagger/README.md

   environment, the specific versions of the documented dependencies are used.

+  Execute validation command.

-  * If tests pass, push to remote CI branch:
+  * If validation command passes (returns zero), push to remote CI branch:

   `git push origin CI`